Family Research Council: 2012 shooting

 On August 15, 2012, Floyd Lee Corkins II, a resident of nearby Herndon, Virginia, entered the lobby of the FRC's Washington, D.C., headquarters with a 9mm pistol and two magazines with 50 rounds of ammunition.
 Corkins shot an unarmed security guard, 46-year-old Leonardo Johnson, in the left arm.
 Although injured, Johnson assisted others who wrestled Corkins to the ground until police arrived and placed him under arrest.
 Politico reported that "Corkins was carrying 15 Chick-fil-A sandwiches that he intended to smear on employees’ faces in a political statement, he told the FBI."

 The FBI and the Metropolitan Police Department investigated jointly "to determine motive/intent and whether a hate crime/terrorism nexus exists."
 During his FBI interview, Corkins was asked how he chose his target.
 His response was "Southern Poverty Law lists anti-gay groups.
 I found them online."
 Corkins had told Johnson "words to the effect of 'I don't like your politics.
 Corkins had served as a volunteer at an LGBT community center.

 In January 2013, Corkins pleaded guilty to two charges in the District of Columbia, possession of a handgun during a violent crime and assault with intent to kill, and interstate transportation of a firearm and ammunition, a federal charge.
 He was found mentally ill and, in September 2013, was sentenced to 25 years in prison.

-On the day of the shooting, the SPLC, along with a joint statement of 25 LGBT groups, condemned Corkins's action.
+On the day of the shooting, a joint statement of 25 LGBT groups condemned Corkins's action.
+The SPLC also condemned the shooting, but refused to take the FRC off its hate map.

 The National Organization for Marriage, an active campaigner against same-sex marriage, issued a statement saying "Today's attack is the clearest sign we've seen that labeling pro-marriage groups as 'hateful' must end".

 FRC president Tony Perkins issued a public statement calling the shooting "an act of domestic terrorism" and criticizing the Southern Poverty Law Center for being "reckless in labeling organizations as hate groups because they disagree with them on public policy."
 SPLC spokesman Mark Potok called Perkins's accusation "outrageous", and in a statement said: "The FRC and its allies on the religious right are saying, in effect, that offering legitimate and fact-based criticism in a democratic society is tantamount to suggesting that the objects of criticism should be the targets of criminal violence."
 Potok posted that "The SPLC has listed the FRC as a hate group since 2010 because it has knowingly spread false and denigrating propaganda about LGBT people—not, as some claim, because it opposes same-sex marriage."